-The mission and vision of ND Energy is to foster and grow energy-related research, support education and community outreach, and influence the national and global discussions of the most pressing energy policy issues and questions of our time.
-The expanded vision goes beyond this to include the global, energy and sustainability challenges, especially in low to middle income countries.
+ND Energy aims to foster and grow energy-related research, education, and outreach, and influence the national and global discussions of the most pressing energy policy issues and questions of our time.
+ND Energy further aims to support the global energy and sustainability challenges, especially in low- and middle-income regions.

-- Influence the national and global views on energy policy, ethics, and international relations
+- Influence the national and global views on energy policy, ethics, and international relations.

 Peter C. Burns, The Henry J. Massman Professor of Civil and Environmental Engineering and Earth Sciences, and concurrent professor in the Department of Chemistry and Biochemistry, was named center director in July 2014.
 An accomplished researcher and administrator, Dr. Burns also serves as the director of the National Nuclear Security Administration (NNSA) funded Actinide Center of Excellence (ACE).